A Theory of Auditability for Allocation Mechanisms: For Online Publication: Omitted Proofs

-Consider the following mutually exclusive and collectively exhaustive scenarios: (i) $j$ is assigned to $\omega(j)$ before $i$ is assigned to $\omega(i)$, (ii) $i$ is assigned to $\omega(i)$ before $j$ is assigned to $\omega(j)$, (iii) $i$ and $j$ are assigned to their respective objects at $\omega$ in the same step.
+Consider the following mutually exclusive and collectively exhaustive scenarios that can happen during the DA implementation in the modified problem: (i) $j$ is matched to $\omega(j)$ before $i$ is matched to $\omega(i)$, (ii) $i$ is matched to $\omega(i)$ before $j$ is matched to $\omega(j)$, (iii) $i$ and $j$ are matched to their respective objects at $\omega$ in the same step.
 We study each of these cases separately.